carsonmagee/ProjectPortfolio/Reverse Polish Notation Calculator/README.md

 ## Motivation

-The motivation behind this project was to implement a calculator that uses postfix notation for arithmetic operations, demonstrating the use of stack data structure and native C++ code.
+The motivation behind this project was to create a calculator that was beyond the scope of commonly used libraries.
+This calculator uses postfix notation for arithmetic operations, demonstrating the use of stack data structure and native C++ code.

 ## Screenshots